 Over the last few years the crisis has heightened appreciation of the benefits of a more stringent regulatory regime.
 At an international level, under the political impulse of the G-20, the Financial Stability Board (FSB) and the Basel Committee on Banking Supervision (BCBS) have introduced substantial regulatory changes to reduce the frequency of financial crises and increase the resilience of economic systems.
-Much has been already achieved.
+Much has been achieved.

 The quantity and quality of capital that banks need to hold has been significantly enhanced to ensure that they operate on a safe and sound basis.
 Minimum capital requirements have been raised.
 The improvement in the quality of capital aims to ensure that banks are better able to absorb losses on both a going concern and a gone concern basis.
 The risk coverage has been increased, in particular for trading activities, securitisations and exposures related to off-balance sheet vehicles and arising from derivatives.
-An internationally harmonised maximum leverage ratio is going to be introduced, to serve as a backstop to the risk-based capital measure and to contain the build-up of excessive leverage in the system.
+An internationally harmonised minimum leverage ratio is going to be introduced, to serve as a backstop to the risk-based capital measure and to contain the build-up of excessive leverage in the system.

 The BCBS has also introduced international standards for bank liquidity and funding, designed to promote the resilience of banks to liquidity shocks.
-A milestone agreement was recently reached among Central Bank Governors and Heads of Supervision to adopt a minimum requirement for the ratio between high quality liquid assets and net liquidity outflows that banks would face over a one-month horizon in stress conditions (Liquidity Coverage Ratio - LCR).
-The minimum LCR will increase gradually in the coming years, so as to ensure that the new liquidity standard will not hinder the ability of the global banking system to finance recovery.
-And countries with distressed banking systems will have flexibility in its application.
+A minimum requirement for the ratio between high quality liquid assets and net liquidity outflows that banks would face over a one-month horizon in stress conditions (Liquidity Coverage Ratio - LCR) will soon be adopted.
+The minimum LCR will increase gradually in the coming years, so as to ensure that the new liquidity standard will not hinder the ability of the global banking system to finance the recovery.

 At the behest of the G-20, the FSB has promoted initiatives to strengthen the regulation of the OTC derivatives market.
 The aim is to reinforce market infrastructures, in order to minimise contagion and spill-over effects among players that have become more and more interconnected.
-These initiatives increase market transparency through a number of measures: contract standardization, the requirement to trade on regulated markets, settlement through central counterparties, the reporting of the terms and conditions of transactions to trade repositories.
+These initiatives will increase transparency through requirements to trade on organised platforms and to report transactions to trade repositories.
+They will also reduce and allow more systematic control of cross-exposures between financial firms in this market, by ensuring that central counterparties are placed between the two participants in standardised transactions and by setting minimum capital and margining requirements.

 But further progress is needed in important areas.
-Capital and liquidity regulation must be accompanied by improvements in internal risk control arrangements and by actions aimed at correcting incentives to excessive risk-taking.
-Board members and senior managers should possess a thorough understanding of the bank's overall operational structure and risks.
+Work should focus on internal risk control arrangements and disincentives to excessive risk-taking, on the rapid implementation of the set of policies developed to address systemic risks from shadow banking, on reducing market participants' mechanistic reliance on credit rating agencies, on increasing transparency, including by completing international convergence of accounting standards.
+Board members and senior managers should possess a thorough understanding of the financial firms' overall operational structure and risks.

 It is also fundamental that supervisors regularly assess banks' corporate governance policies and practices.
-Compensation policies also need to be revised, in order to better align remuneration with risk-adjusted long-term performance and avoid excessive risk-taking and short-termism.
+Compensation policies need to be revised, in order to better align remuneration with risk-adjusted long-term performance and avoid excessive risk-taking and short-termism.
 In particular, when designing compensation policies, banks should take into account a number of issues: the variable portion of the compensation of risk takers must be paid on the basis of individual, business-unit and firm-wide measures that adequately assess risk-adjusted performance; bonuses must reward the achievement of stable earnings, not simply the fruit of extraordinary operations; executives' severance packages too must be clearly and effectively bound to the results attained, and reflect a more general evaluation of the manager's performance; compensation must be deferred long enough to validate the true quality of management.